DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - You respect videos automatically playing or not based off of [`isVideoAutoplayEnabled`][36] settings.
 - You only request permissions from iOS until you truly need them.
 From the HIG:
 > When your request is clearly related to the current context, you help people understand your app’s intentions.
+    + You also use straightforward and easy to understand prompts for permission dialogs.
 - At the end of the day, you're considering and building for all of these accessibility technologies (some of these deal with Mac Catalyst):
     + Alternate pointer actions
     + Slow keys
     + Larger text